dqops/dqo/docs/checks/column/text/text-min-length.md

 # text min length data quality checks

-Column-level check that ensures that the length of text in a column does not fall below the minimum accepted length.
+A column-level check that ensures that the length of text in a column does not fall below the minimum accepted length.

 ___